jasondavis/ApolloPHP/README.md

 ApolloPHP
 =========

-ApolloPHP is a Lightweight PHP MVC Framework and Library
+ApolloPHP is a Lightweight PHP HMVC Framework and Library

 ApolloPHP is a work in progress and will be constantly evolving into a nice clean, simple, and lightweight PHP Library to simplify building lightweight and fast PHP applications.

 #### Core Features ####
-- MVC (Models, Controllers, Views)
+- HMVC (Hierarchical, Models, Controllers, Views)
 - Routing
 - Request/Response
 - Dependency injection